AICDEV/ts-node-closure-boilerplate/README.md

 This is a simple boilerplate to start direct coding in typescript and run it with node.js

+After first checkout or clonse please run `yarn`to install all required dependencies

 ## scripts

 The following scripts are available